Collapse of turbulence in optimised curved pipe flow: Results and discussion

-where $\mathcal A(s)$ denotes the pipe's cross section in $(r,y)$ plane at arc length $s$.
+where $\mathcal A(s)$ denotes the pipe's cross section in the $(r,y)$ plane at arc length $s$.
 Expressing all terms in this frame enables us to isolate and study the geometric effects.
-In Eq.~(S1), $\kappa=1/R_c$ denotes the centerline curvature and explicitly appears in the production of the streamwise Reynolds-stress equation.
-As fluid particles accelerate toward the outer wall under the centrifugal force, the radial velocity satisfies $U_r \geq0$ everywhere except near the top and bottom walls.
-Consequently, the first curvature term in
+Let us consider $P_{ss}$, the production term of the streamwise Reynolds stress $R_{ss}=\overline{u'_s u'_s}$ in the Frenet--Serret frame.
+In this curvilinear system, curvature adds extra metric contributions, which we group into $P_{ss}$ as follows.
+Here, $U_i$ and $R_{ij}=\overline{u'_i u'_j}$ denote the mean velocity and Reynolds-stress components, respectively.
+The dimensional centreline curvature $\kappa=1/R_c$ (related to the non-dimensional curvature parameter $\gamma$ by $\kappa=2\gamma/D$) appears explicitly in the production of the streamwise Reynolds stress.
+The strength of these curvature terms is determined by the local curvature $\kappa/h_s$ (with $h_s=1+\kappa r$), being strongest near the inner wall and weakest near the outer wall.
+As fluid elements accelerate toward the outer wall under the centrifugal force, the radial velocity satisfies $U_r \geq0$ everywhere inside the bend except near the top and bottom walls.
+Consequently, the first curvature term